peranakanfrancis/nepal-coffee/site/content/products.md

     - description: "We can pack under your own label, you can outsourcing the production to us."
       items:
-      - "MOQ of 100kg per variety"
+      - "MOQ of 150kg per variety"
-      - "Inclusive of packaging supplies"
+      - "Label and packaging supplies"
       - "FOB/CFR Door-to-Door shipping"
       plan: "Private Label"
-      price: "1000"
+      price: "1250"
 ---